 Personally invite speakers

-Bear in mind that guest speakers may expect to be compensated, as well as have their travel and lodging paid for (or reimbursed).
+Bear in mind that guest speakers may expect payment including travel and lodging.
 This compensation does not have to be in the form of cash; you can also:

 - Share leads with them.